China data highlights weak economy, remedies in focus

 "The inflation data showed China's economic growth continued to slow down.
 Q2 growth is probably even slower than Q1.
 In particular, the PPI data showed very weak demand," said Jianguang Shen, chief China economist at Mizuho Securities Asia in Hong Kong.

-Separate central bank data showed that Chinese banks lent 667.4 billion yuan in new loans in May, missing market expectations of 850 billion yuan and lower than April's 792.9 billion yuan.
+Separate central bank data showed that Chinese banks lent 667.4 billion yuan ($109 billion) in new loans in May, missing market expectations of 850 billion yuan and lower than April's 792.9 billion yuan.

 M2 money supply rose 15.8 percent from a year earlier, slightly below a median forecast of 15.9 percent, while total social financing, a broad measure of liquidity, was 1.19 trillion yuan versus 1.75 trillion yuan in April.